Olympic Stadium (Amsterdam): Characteristics

 The football pitch measures 114 by 75 metres.
 The athletics track around it is eight metres wide and has a perimeter of 400 metres.
-The cycle track around the athletics track was nine metres wide had a perimeter of 500 metres.
+The cycle track around the athletics track was nine metres wide and had a perimeter of 500 metres.
 It also hosted the equestrian jumping, field hockey, gymnastics and korfball (demonstration) events.

 The capacity of the stadium is subject to controversy as the exact capacity was kept secret to press and public during the Games to evade the remark that the stadium's capacity was only marginally bigger than the Harry Elte stadium.
 It is said that two configurations could be set up in the stadium; one with 21,537 seats and 12,618 standing rooms (33,255 total) and one with 16,197 seats and 25,236 standing rooms (41,433 total).
 After the Games the NOC admitted that the capacity of the stadium was somewhere near 31,600.
-Additional seats could be added on the cycle track, which would increase the capacity with 5,900.
+Additional seats could be added on the cycle track, which would increase the capacity by 5,900.

 The 1928 Olympics introduced the idea of the Olympic Flame.
 The flame burned for the first time ever in a tall tower, known as the Marathon tower, adjacent to the Olympic Stadium.
 In the top of the Marathon tower, four balconies are situated which were used during the Games by horn blowers.
 Above these balconies four speakers from Philips were attached, from which results and messages were broadcast into the Olympic area, a novelty at the time.
 The bowl on top which carried the Olympic flame was known to Amsterdammers as "the ashtray of KLM pilots".
 A permanent Olympic flame burning during the tournament was also an Olympic first.